Bi Dev Guide Ext Data Format

 EXTERNAL DATA METADATA OVERVIEW

-To upload external data into an Analytics Cloud dataset make sure that you have prepared your data and metadata files
+To upload external data into a CRM Analytics dataset make sure that you have prepared your data and metadata files

 You can load external data into a dataset by preparing two files